snadim02/snadim02.github.io/_posts/2023-06-01-fireplace.md

 ![Fireplace](../assets/img/fireplace04.jpg){: .mx-auto.d-block :}
 *Here's the same space NOW!
 I covered the router cables and, in lieu of a coffee table, added [acrylic ledge shelves](https://www.amazon.com/gp/product/B081RVTZVB/) to display family photo books that I designed and printed through [Blurb](https://www.blurb.com/).*

-## Other angles and details of the loft space!
+## Other angles and details of the loft space

 ![Fireplace](../assets/img/fireplace12.jpg){: .mx-auto.d-block :}
 *Found the [perfect (tiny) couch](https://www.wayfair.com/furniture/pdp/corrigan-studio-alverce-58-square-arm-loveseat-w006875006.html) and a lamp and side tables at Good Will.*